exakat/php-dictionary/dictionary/pattern.ini.rst

 A pattern is a named, reusable solution to a commonly recurring problem in software design.
 Patterns are not finished code; they are templates that describe a proven structure, the problem it solves, and the trade-offs involved in applying it.

-The concept was popularised in software by the Gang of Four, Gamma, Helm, Johnson, Vlissides, in their 1994 book Design Patterns: Elements of Reusable Object-Oriented Software, which catalogued 23 patterns grouped into three categories:
+The concept was popularised in software by the Gang of Four, Gamma, Helm, Johnson, Vlissides, in their 1994 book ``Design Patterns: Elements of Reusable Object-Oriented Software``, which catalogued 23 patterns grouped into three categories:

 + Creational patterns manage object creation: singleton, factory method, abstract factory, builder, prototype
 + Structural patterns organise classes and objects: adapter, bridge, composite, decorator, facade, flyweight, proxy
 + Behavioural patterns define communication between objects: chain of responsibility, command, iterator, mediator, memento, observer, state, strategy, template method, visitor

 PHP supports all classical OOP patterns through its class system.
-Many patterns are also embedded in popular frameworks: Laravel uses Facade, Repository, and Observer; Symfony uses Decorator, Event Dispatcher (Observer), and Dependency Injection (Constructor Injection).
+Many patterns are also embedded in popular frameworks.
+For example, Laravel uses Facade, Repository, and Observer, Symfony uses Decorator, Event Dispatcher, and Dependency Injection.

-Patterns have a broader scope beyond OOP: architectural patterns (MVC, CQRS, Event Sourcing), concurrency patterns, and enterprise integration patterns all describe recurring solutions at different levels of abstraction.
+Patterns have a broader scope beyond OOP: architectural patterns such as MVC, CQRS, Event Sourcing, etc, concurrency patterns, and enterprise integration patterns all describe recurring solutions at different levels of abstraction.

 A pattern applied in the wrong context becomes an anti-pattern.